Skip to content

 3. Steps

-To subscribe to Redis messages and process them, the specific steps are as follows:
+Taking subscribing to Redis messages and processing them as an example, the specific steps are as follows:

 3.1 Write the Message Handler Function

-The message handler function has a fixed function form, such as:
+The message handler function has a fixed function signature, such as:

 Python